AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Introduction

 {\bf Other work.} An early motivation for the GHZ/W-calculus \cite{CK}, now completed by Hadzihasanovic \cite{Amar, hadzihasanovic2017algebra} and known as ZW-calculus, was extended control operations, which is also one of the motivational upshots of the triangle symbol.
 The triangle symbol entered the ZX-picture when ZW-calculus was translated to the ZX-context.
-A very recent ZX-alike calculus is ZH-calculus \cite{EPTCS287.2}, which also allows easy representation of the AND-gate, even easier than what we use in this note, however, with the triangle symbol, one could realise a seamless connection with the traditional ZX-calculus.
+After the ZX-encoding of the AND-gate with triangles was given in \cite{qwangkfclifford2018}, there came a very recent ZX-alike calculus called ZH-calculus \cite{EPTCS287.2}, which also allows easy representation of the AND-gate composed of fewer nodes than that of the ZX-encoding, however, it is not just about the denotation of the AND-gate, all the rules about the triangle in this paper are also important for the utility of the AND-gate.
 For now, ZX-calculus is (still) the umbrella under which quantum circuit optimisation is outperforming all competition, and were most completeness theorems have been stated, so a study of the AND-gate within this context is more than justified.